AriFordsham/GHCWiki/intermediate-types.md

 These notes describe the new intermediate language for GHC.
-The intermediate language is based on System F with algebraic datatypes and explicit type coercions (hereafter FC).
+The intermediate language is based on System F with algebraic datatypes and explicit type coercions (hereafter FC) (see the [ paper](http://research.microsoft.com/%7Esimonpj/papers/ext%2Df/fc-popl.pdf)).
 This note mostly focuses on the type system and also discuss how some source-level features are represented in the intermediate language.